ofiscarlett/voice-to-ehr-mvp2/README.md

 # Voice-to-EHR

-A fullstack application that converts doctor's voice recordings into structured Electronic Health Records (EHR).
+A fullstack application that converts doctor's voice recordings into structured Electronic Health Records (EHR) using AI, following the openEHR standard.
+It combines Next.js, Node.js, Supabase, and EHRbase to create an end-to-end voice-to-EHR workflow.

 ## Technology Stack